Asthma can sometimes get worse for a short time - this is known as an asthma attack. It can happen suddenly, or gradually over a few days.

 Use your inhaler correctly

-The Asthma Society of Ireland has information about using your inhaler.
-You can ask your nurse or GP for advice if you're still not sure.
+You can ask your nurse or GP for advice if you're still not sure if you're using your inhaler correctly.

 Use your preventer inhaler or tablets every day